 If you devote some time out of your schedule and try your hands on the tool, you can clear it in 1 month of preparation, which happened in my Case.

 Registration Information: Tableau Desktop Specialist Exam

 LES: Loyalist Exam Services manages Tableau Product Certification.

 You need to create an LES Account if you are registering for the first time.

-Once you have entered all your Credentials and paid the Examination Fee which is $100 for this Certification you will receive a Mail confirming that you have successfully registered for the Exam and they will provide you with a Temporary password and then you will be prompted to change it one you login for the first Time.
+Once you have entered all your Credentials and paid the Examination Fee which is $100 for this Certification you will receive a Mail confirming that you have successfully registered for the Exam and they will provide you with a temporary password and then you will be prompted to change it once you log in for the First Time.

 Just one important point here while you are registering for the Exam, make sure of the Certification Name you are planning to take.
 People at times make mistake with the Certification Name.